IUDataStructuresCourse/course-web-page-fall-2022/lectures/Nov-9.md

     We're going to construct another MST T' such that A ∪ {(u,v)} ⊆ T'.

-    Because T is spanning, u and v both are in T, so there is already a path from u to v in T. Thus, (u,v) completes a cycle.
+    Because T is spanning, u and v are in T, so there is already a path from u to v in T. Thus, (u,v) completes a cycle.
     A cycle with a crossing edge must have another crossing edge as shown in the following diagram.